rtvo20/dsc180_quarter1_submission/README.md

 # Quarter 1 Project:
 This project uses data from David Fenning's SOLEIL lab that creates solar cell samples in order to clean and transform the data, which is originally stored in a JSON file.
-The cleaned/transformed data are then saved as CSVs that allow it to be graphed in a Graph DBMS, Neo4j.
-The purpose of this task is to organize the data so that it is queryable once graphed with Neo4j.
+The cleaned/transformed data are then saved as CSVs that allow it to be imported and graphed in Neo4j, a Graph DBMS.
+The purpose of this task is to have a pipeline that can organize and transform the data so that it can be graphed in Neo4j and can be queried.

-This current iteration includes test data under test/testdata that is one sample of the data to show how our code works on "barebones" test data.
+This current iteration includes test data under test/testdata, which is one sample from some actual data to show how our code works on "barebones" test data.

-## To run the project, use run.py.
+## To run the project use run.py and follow the instructions below.

-* The filepaths to the data are already hard-coded and available under the folder "test/testdata".
+* The filepaths to the test data are already hard-coded and available under the folder "test/testdata".
 * The available targets for running ```python run.py <target>``` and the order of the targets are:
     * ```data```>```features```>```queries```
     * Alternatively, running the command ```python run.py test``` is equivalent to running each of the above targets sequentially.